There are two options for adding a traditional character (fanti) pinyin input method:

 This is how to add the "Microsoft New Phonetic IME" and set the input preferences for pinyin:

-Open the "Regional and Language Options" control panel:- Click on the Windows Start menu.
+Start menu Open the "Regional and Language Options" control panel: In Control Panels, do one of the following:

 1. Click here in Control Panels Home: